ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 * documentation generator,
 * and release tools.

+The main package's GitHub repository also [hosts all other CKEditor5 sub-packages](https://github.com/ckeditor/ckeditor5/tree/master/packages).

 You can find all the official packages listed in [CKEditor 5 development repository's README](https://github.com/ckeditor/ckeditor5#packages).

 <info-box info>
-After the **19.0.0** release CKEditor 5 moved to the monorepo architecture.
+Prior to version **19.0.0** CKEditor 5 was developed in a multi repository architecture.
 If you'd like to work with the older multi-repository release, please refer to [older Developer Environment guide](/docs/ckeditor5/19.0.0/framework/guides/contributing/development-environment.html) for multi-repository oriented instructions.
 </info-box>

 ## Requirements